johknight/yukigame/README.md

 - Custom Graphics: The game features custom images for player, enemies, and bullets.
 - Main Menu: Start and exit the game through a simple menu interface.

-Testing
-- The game uses the Python unittest framework for testing.
-- Mock objects from unittest.mock are used to simulate Pygame components.

-Instructions
-- Instructions
-- Execute the main script to interact with the program.
-- Run the test script using python -m unittest test_main.py to execute the unit test.

-## Dependencies

 | Dependency | Reason for inclusion |
 |:----------:|:---------------------|
 |  `pygame`  | Tools for graphics and interaction - specifically tailored for game development |